-Recognizing that student life plays an important role in supplementing the academic facet of education, the Student Life & Activities Office provides service to students of all levels that facilitate academic success and personal development.
+Recognizing that student life plays an important role in supplementing the academic facet of education, the student life and activities office provides services to students of all levels that facilitate academic success and personal development.

-Through imagination and interrelated projects, the Student Life & Activities Office enhances the educational process by creating an environment that supports a student's intellectual, personal and social growth.
-The Student Life & Activities Office plays a key role in a student's Essex experience and provides a link between academics and services on campus.
-The office coordinates all major student activities for the college community and emphasizes civic engagement and responsibility, and supervises clubs and organizations.
-Other areas of responsibility include planning social events of mutual interest to students and faculty to improve their interrelationships, disseminating information through student publications (ECCO, the student newspaper, LIFELINE, the student handbook, and activities calendar, etc.), and coordinating the sale of discount tickets to area cultural and sporting events.
-The office is responsible for the Clara E. Dasher Student Center operations and serves as a clearing house on information regarding local housing and handles judicial affairs.
+Through imagination and interrelated projects, Student Life & Activities Office enhances the educational process by creating an environment that supports a student's intellectual, personal and social growth.
+The Student Life & Activities Office plays a key role in the student's Essex experience and provides a link between academics and services on campus.
+The office coordinates all major student activities for the college community and emphasizes civic engagement and responsibility and supervises clubs and organizations.
+Other areas of responsibility include planning, social events of mutual interest to students and faculty to improve their interrelationships, disseminating information through student publications and coordinating the sale of discount tickets to area cultural and sporting events.
+The office is responsible for the Clara Dasher Student Center operations and handles the college's Code of Conduct affairs.

-Students are encouraged and invited to organize and/or join any of the various clubs and organizations including the Student Government Association.
-General procedures, functions and policies of these activities are detailed in the Clubs and Organizations Procedures Manual.
+Students are encouraged and invited to organize and/or join any of the various clubs or organizations, including the student government association.
+General procedures, functions, and policies of these activities of detailed in the clubs and organizations procedures manual.